 SAP Definitions - HEA section 668 requires that Washington College define various terms related to the evaluation of SAP.

 SAP GPA - The SAP GPA is calculated using all grades the student has earned.
-The SAP GPA is cumulative and there are no federal regulations for academic amnesty.
-The following will be used to convert letter grades to 4.0 GPA scale:
+There are no provisions in the federal regulations for academic amnesty so the SAP GPA may be different than the academic GPA.